TerryZ/SelectPage/README.md

 ## What

-SelectPage is a jquery library multifunction drop list paging selector, as a powerful one form element, it will have a lot of shortcoming, welcome to submit your suggestions to the project,let's make SelectPage better
+SelectPage is a jquery library multifunction drop list paging selector, as a powerful one form element, it will have a lot of shortcoming, welcome to submit your suggestions to the project, let's make SelectPage better

 ### Key Features

 - a jQuery plugin
-- a item select plugin for bootstrap2、3
+- a item selection plugin for bootstrap2、3
 - compatible with no UI framework of the program, but it is recommended to use at least normalize.css
 - quick search item by input autocomplete
-- use keybord to quick pagination
+- use keybord to quick navigate
 - multiple select by tag form
 - The result list automatically determines the edge of the screen to avoid content beyond the visible range
-- brower supper IE8+,chrome,firefox
+- brower support IE8+, chrome, firefox

 ### License